pystrap/django-bootstrap/README.md

 - Move the `.env` file into your `venv/` directory.
 - Configure your `.env` (especially database connection details).
 - Create a `/media/` folder for serving uploaded files.
+- Move `cors_server.py` to the media folder created.

 To serve media files: